duprej/ccc/readme.md

 ## At a glance
-CAC is an accronym for dedicated Pioneer CD Autochangers CAC-Vxxxx models.
+CAC is an accronym for dedicated Pioneer CD Autochangers CAC-V180M, V3000, V3200 and V5000 models.
 This is the root directory for each modules of the CCC project.
 To understand CCC modules take a look at them (low level to high level) :